-Dr. Ruhul Abid, Brown assistant professor of surgery, traveled to Bangladesh in early November to provide health care to thousands of Rohingya refugees fleeing governmental persecution in Myanmar.
+Dr. Ruhul Abid, Brown associate professor of surgery, traveled to Bangladesh in early November to provide health care to thousands of Rohingya refugees fleeing governmental persecution in Myanmar.

 Technical Assistance for Understanding Disease Burden Among Bangladeshi Garment Workers